dbcls/togowarehouse/README.md

 TogoWarehouse is a tool to serve linked data.
 This provides a set of components including RDF store, SPARQL query proxy server, and the other interface including GraphQL.

+## Getting Started

+Use `git clone --recursive https://github.com/inutano/togowarehouse` to clone this repository to fetch epBrowser submodule.

 ## Components

 - [Virtuoso OpenSource](https://github.com/openlink/virtuoso-opensource): A RDF store